Codiegirl/Object-Oriente-Programing/README.md

 The eat method is repeated in both Cat and Bear.
 Edit the code in the spirit of DRY by moving the eat method to the Animal supertype.

+Use Object.create to make two instances of Animal named duck and beagle